ankhoa1212/computer-vision/README.md

 - [Techniques](#techniques)

 ## Installation
+Python3 is required to run this program.
+It can be installed from [here](https://www.python.org/downloads/) if needed.

 To avoid dependency conflicts, it is recommended to use a virtual environment.
 You can create and activate one using the following commands: